vinayakarashanagi/30-Days-Of-DevOps/DAY-9 & DAY-10.md

 ## Introduction to Kubernetes

+K8s is a portable extensible and is a open source platform for managing containerized workloads and its services (PAS)

 Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
 It provides a robust and flexible environment for running and managing container workloads.

 ## Key Concepts
+Manifest file is a specification of k8s api object which is written in jason or yaml formate
 ### Containers

 Containers are lightweight and isolated units that package an application and its dependencies, allowing for consistent and reproducible deployments across different environments.